Judith Ortiz Cofer: Academic and literary career

+Artistic and academic contributions

+Ortiz Cofer's writing encompasses themes that emphasize the integration of cultural heritage and individual identity through the arts.
+She started the literary journal "Review" with the intention of giving marginalized writers a voice and promoting their writing.
+Additionally, Ortiz Cofer contributed to a number of literary anthologies, including as the well-known "The Norton Introduction to Literature," which is frequently used in college curriculum.
+She supervised creative writing students while teaching writing at the University of Georgia, Florida Atlantic University, and Rutgers University during her career.
+Along with writing and teaching, Ortiz Cofer also followed her interest for music by learning to play the guitar and penning songs.
+She frequently performed musically at conferences and literary gatherings to compliment her passion of reading.

 Death

 In July 2014, Ortiz Cofer was diagnosed with a rare type of liver cancer shortly after her retirement.
 She died on December 30, 2016, at her home in Jefferson County, Georgia.
 A memorial service was held on January 27, 2017, followed by a reception at the Demosthenian Hall.
 She is buried in the Louisville City Cemetery, Georgia.